DoonieA/portfolio/README.md

 **Car Sales Performance Analysis**
 ![image](assets/CarSales Dashboard.png)

-The car sales analysis and research has shown that the company sales and percentage growth rate was higher that the industry average for 2020
+The car sales analysis and research has shown that the company sales and percentage growth rate was higher that the industry average for 2020.
+I built 2 types of dashboards to represent this data.